This article talks about the importance of HTTPS and it’s placed in the online market. Not just for security but also

 Simply put, if your website isn’t HTTPS secure, Google Chrome will put the words ‘not secure’ text to your page, and it will also give preference to those that are secure.

 All data sent using HTTPS is secured via Transport Layer Security protocol (TLS), which provides three layers of protection:

 Encryption.
 Encrypting the exchanged data to keep it secure from eavesdroppers.
 This means that when the user is browsing a website, nobody can listen in, copy information or track their activity.

 Data integrity.
 Data cannot be modified or corrupted during transfer without being detected.

 Authentication.
 This proves that your users communicate with the intended website.
 Basically, it protects against man-in-the-middle attacks and in turn, builds trust with your users.

-Simply speaking, having a HTTPS website is the difference between a secure check out for online shopping and a third-party stealing credit card details.
+Simply speaking, having an HTTPS website is the difference between a secure check out for online shopping and a third-party stealing credit card details.

 There is a range of other benefits like the Google ranking boost, which should be a priority for both business owners and SEO specialists alike.
 Google is beginning to focus in on ranking pages with a secure HTTPS network higher than those without, regardless of SEO practices or keyword optimisation.

 Does HTTPS completely secure my website?